devfile/registry/CONTRIBUTING.md

     - Use the Developer perspective and import the Devfile Sample using Import from Git.

-2) Verifying your Sample functions with RHTAP
+2) Verifying your Sample functions with Konflux

     - Create an application by importing the sample from Git.